Sydney: Architecture

-As the wealth of the settlement increased, and as Sydney developed into a metropolis after Federation in 1901, its buildings became taller.
-Sydney's first tower was Culwulla Chambers on the corner of King Street and Castlereagh Street which topped out at 50 m making 12 floors.
-The Commercial Traveller's Club, located in Martin Place and built in 1908, was of similar height at 10 floors.
-It was built in a brick stone veneer and demolished in 1972 to make way for Harry Seidler's MLC Centre.
+As the wealth of the settlement increased and Sydney developed into a metropolis after Federation in 1901, its buildings became taller.
+Sydney's first tower was Culwulla Chambers which topped out at 50 m making 12 floors.
+The Commercial Traveller's Club, built in 1908, was of similar height at 10 floors.
+It was built in a brick stone veneer and demolished in 1972.
 This heralded a change in Sydney's cityscape and with the lifting of height restrictions in the 1960s there came a surge of high-rise construction.
-Acclaimed architects such as Jean Nouvel, Harry Seidler, Richard Rogers, Renzo Piano, Norman Foster, and Frank Gehry have each made their own contribution to the city's skyline.

 The Great Depression had a tangible influence on Sydney's architecture.
-New structures became more restrained with far less ornamentation than was common before the 1930s.
+New structures became more restrained with far less ornamentation.
 The most notable architectural feat of this period is the Harbour Bridge.
 Its steel arch was designed by John Bradfield and completed in 1932.
 A total of 39,000 tonnes of structural steel span the 503 m between Milsons Point and Dawes Point.

 Modern and International architecture came to Sydney from the 1940s.
 Since its completion in 1973 the city's Opera House has become a World Heritage Site and one of the world's most renowned pieces of Modern design.
-It was conceived by Jørn Utzon with contributions from Peter Hall, Lionel Todd, and David Littlemore.
-Utzon was awarded the Pritzker Prize in 2003 for his work on the Opera House.
-Sydney is home to Australia's first building by renowned Canadian-American architect Frank Gehry, the Dr Chau Chak Wing Building (2015), based on the design of a tree house.
+Jørn Utzon was awarded the Pritzker Prize in 2003 for his work on the Opera House.
+Sydney is home to Australia's first building by renowned Canadian-American architect Frank Gehry, the Dr Chau Chak Wing Building (2015).
 An entrance from The Goods Line–a pedestrian pathway and former railway line–is located on the eastern border of the site.